 Customer focus, high quality standards and future visions have characterised Haltermann Carless for generations and have made us a global market leader in many of our product lines.
-The tradition and the creative power of our companys’ founders, which dates back to 1859, are both an obligation and a driving force for us ever since.
+The tradition and the creative power of our company's founders, which dates back to 1859, have been both an obligation and a driving force for us ever since.

-In 1859, the chemist Eugene Carless set himself up in Hackney Wick, Great Britain, as a distiller and refiner of mineral oils.
+In 1859, the chemist Eugene Carless set himself up in Hackney Wick, in what is now Central London, as a distiller and refiner of mineral oils.
 He founded the company Carless, Capel & Leonard and developed a new volatile product which was marketed under the name "Petrol".
-In the “Petrol” age around the end of the 19th century, the company was virtually the only British source of highly refined motor fuel.
+In the “Petrol” age towards the end of the 19th century, the company was virtually the only British source of highly refined motor fuel.
 The company was acquired by Petrochem in 2000 and renamed Petrochem Carless before being merged with Haltermann in 2013.

 Meanwhile, in 1898, another company was founded in the port of Hamburg-Wilhelmsburg, Germany, which later became known as Johann Haltermann Mineralöl AG.
 The business started as a tar distillery, refining crude tar from the local gas works and eventually became a pioneer in the development of hydrocarbon specialities.
 In 2003, Dow Chemical acquired Haltermann and sold it to the financial investor H.I.G.
 Capital in 2011, thus laying the foundations of the new holding company, the HCS Group.